Short-Term Accommodations and Bed & Breakfast: Licensing and Application Framework

 I truly do understand that there is a housing crisis and the town is required to provide/keep up with the housing market for those who need a place to live full-time.
 I also understand that our small towns rely on tourism to maintain their businesses.
 A healthy town needs both full-time residents and visitors.
 The town of Lincoln does not have a lot of options in place for visiting guests/tourists so AirBnb is a perfect solution for those who wish to stay a few days to visit the area, hike the trails, enjoy the restaurants and wineries, play the golf courses and attend weddings.
 With AirBnb/traditional bed & breakfasts you have your full-time residents sharing their homes/properties with tourists, taking up no more land space but providing for both needs.
 It's a perfect solution!
 With the rising costs of living and high mortgage interest rates, this is a solution that allows our residents to provide for their families as well as give affordable stays for tourists.
 The town of Lincoln needs to not just consider the negative aspects of AirBnb but also the positive.
 Do you really want to push so much paperwork/fees/licensing and regulation that the average homeowner is pushed completely out of hosting from their own property?
 AirBnb rates/insurance is a significant cost to the host, as well as to the traveler.
 Of course the host can continue to try to pass on the costs to the guests, but that will soon lead to a drop in tourism in the area.
 With the current economy, many hosts are already experiencing a slowdown of visitors.
 Please consider keeping this as simple as possible.
 Otherwise you will lose many local hosts who have opened their arms/homes/properties to out-of-towners who fall in love with our town and spend their money here.
 Not to mention the costs that all of this will incur to the townspeople of Lincoln!
 In order to fully maintain all of this you will certainly need to hire on additional staff.
 Why not use the funds to improve the towns amenities?
 That BENEFITS both the full-time residents and the tourists rather than becomes a burden all tax payers are required to bear.
 You need to start small here.
 Celebrate the wins that Lincoln has seen in the tourism sector and the suddenly available accommodations, look at how you can BOOST that and improve that rather than legislate it till it's ground down to nothing.

-Tamsen Donker asked 7 months ago
+Tamsen Donker asked about 1 year ago

 Thank you for your comments, they will be taken into consideration as staff work to revise the documents following the statutory public meeting.